MicrosoftDocs/powerbi-docs/powerbi-docs/fundamentals/desktop-change-log.md

 - Formula bar fixes:
    - "best" available list will be shown as the suggestion list;
    - the parameter hints intellisense widget will cover function contents for multi-line measures;
-   - DAX intellisense service is updated to set the right ui culture and respect localized DAX separate options;
+   - DAX intellisense service is updated to set the right UI culture and respect localized DAX separate options;
    - the parameter hints will be shown when a suggestion is accepted;
    - error won't be thrown for table names that start with "'";
    - few icons are added to the suggestions list to make the suggestion clear and avoid confusion;